Focus Entertainment

-Focus Entertainment (formerly Focus Home Interactive) is a French video game developer and publisher based in Paris, France.
+Focus Entertainment (formerly Focus Home Interactive, also known as Focus Entertainment Publishing) is a French video game publisher based in Paris.
+It is a subsidiary of PulluP Entertainment Group.
 Founded in 1996, Focus has published and distributed original titles such as Sherlock Holmes, TrackMania, Runaway, and sports games like Cycling Manager and Virtual Skipper.

 History

-On 25 June 2010, it was announced that Focus had acquired the Cities XL franchise from now defunct Monte Cristo.
-In 2012, Focus began working with Giants Software, creator of Farming Simulator.
+On 25 June 2010, it was announced that Focus had acquired the Cities XL franchise from now-defunct Monte Cristo.
+In 2012, Focus began working with Giants Software, the creator of Farming Simulator.
 In April 2018, then-CEO Cédric Lagarrigue left the company after 20 years.

 In June 2020, the company acquired Deck13 for €7.1 million.
 In April 2021, Focus also acquired Streum On Studio.
 In August 2021, the company acquired Dotemu for approximately €38.5 million (US$46 million).

-On September 6, 2021, Focus Home Interactive rebranded to Focus Entertainment.
+On 6 September 2021, Focus Home Interactive rebranded to Focus Entertainment.
 In October 2021, Focus acquired Douze Dixiemes.

-In February 2022, Focus acquired Leikir Studio, for an undisclosed sum.
+In February 2022, Focus acquired Leikir Studio for an undisclosed sum.
+On 13 September 2022, Focus acquired BlackMill Games.

-On September 13, 2022, Focus acquired BlackMill Games.
+In April 2023, Focus acquired Dovetail Games.

+In April 2024, the company rebranded as PulluP Entertainment with a new logo, retaining Focus Entertainment Publishing as a subsidiary.